 There are dozens if not hundreds of macOS shortcuts and tricks to streamline your workflows and make it easier to use your Mac, but many of these shortcuts are easily overlooked or forgotten.

-For this guide and accompanying YouTube video, we asked MacRumors readers on Twitter and YouTube for their favorite, most useful macOS tips, which we've compiled below.
-Some of these are more basic and will work for all users, while others are a bit more advanced.
+For this guide and accompanying YouTube video, we asked MacRumors readers on Twitter and YouTube for their most useful macOS tips, which we've compiled below.
+Some of these are more basic and will work for all users, while others are a bit more advanced for those who are looking for a deeper dive into macOS.
 Check out our video to see them in action, or read through the guide for a quick overview.

 Desktop and App Management